On torsion anomalous intersections: Introduction

-\end{cor} That $S_2(C)$ is a finite set is known for weak-transverse curves in tori (\cite{Maurin}, Theorem 1.2) and in any product of elliptic curves (see \cite{ioant}).
-That the height is bounded is proved using the Vojta inequality in a non-effective way.
-Effective bounds for the height of $S_2(C)$ are given for weak-transverse curves in tori in \cite{BHMZ}, using an effective Mordell-Lang Theorem, and in abelian varieties only for transverse curves in a product of elliptic curves in \cite{ioannali}.
+This result points out the novelty of our main theorem.
+It is known since 2003 that $S_2(C)$ is a finite set for weak-transverse curves in powers of CM elliptic curves (see Theorem~1.7 in \cite{RemondViada}).
+Later on, it was shown that the CM assumption can be removed through the use of a Bogomolov-type bound instead of a Lehmer-type bound (see \cite{ioant}).
+However, these results are non-effective as both rely on a non-effective use of the Voj\-ta height inequality to show that the height is bounded from above.
+This approach was also adapted to the case of weak-transverse curves in multiplicative tori to prove similar results (see \cite{Maurin}).
+With an independent argument, based on the use of an effective Mordell-Lang Theorem in tori, Bombieri, Habegger, Masser and Zannier \cite{BHMZ} give an effective bound for the height of $S_2(C)$ and consequently for its cardinality, for weak-transverse curves in tori.
+The first effective bound for the height of $S_2(C)$ is given for transverse curves in a product of elliptic curves in \cite{ioannali}.
 So this corollary is a first example of an effective bound for the height for a weak-transverse curve in abelian varieties.

-In higher dimensions, the Bounded Height Conjecture proved by Habegger (\cite{philipp}, theorem at page 407), together with the Effective Bogomolov Bound by Galateau (\cite{galateau}, Theorem 1.1) and the non-density Theorem by Viada (\cite{ijnt}, Theorem 1.6) imply the CIT for varieties with $V^{ta}$ non empty embedded in certain abelian varieties which include all CM abelian varieties.
+{In higher dimensions, the Bounded Height Conjecture proved by Habegger (\cite{philipp}, theorem on page~407), together with the Effective Bogomolov Bound by Galateau (\cite{galateau}, Theorem~1.1) and the {Non-density Theorem} by Viada (\cite{ijnt}, Theorem~1.6) imply the CIT for varieties with $V^{oa}$ non-empty embedded in certain abelian varieties which include all CM abelian varieties.}

+An even stronger result involving a subgroup of finite rank $\Gamma$ of $A(\bar{\qe})$ was proved by R{\'e}mond in his series of articles \cite{RemondI}, \cite{RemondII} and \cite{RemondIII}, using a different approach based on the theory of Vojta height inequalities (see Theorem~1.3 of the last article for the non-density statement).

 The original formulation of the Bounded Height Theorem in \cite{hab} did not contain an explicit height bound and the author did not discuss the effectivity of the result (however, in a forthcoming paper, Habegger provides an explicit version of the Bounded Height Theorem for tori).
-Even if the method is made effective, the assumption $V^{ta}\not=\emptyset$ is stronger than transversality.
+Even if the method is made effective, his assumption $V^{oa}\not=\emptyset$ is stronger than transversality.
 In this respect, ours is a new effective method in the context of the CIT for weak-transverse varieties.

 Many are the contributions on the CIT of several authors.
 For a more extensive list, we refer to the references given in the papers mentioned above.